msm-code/ghidralib/docs/getting_started.md

     key, data = call.get_args()
     print(key, data)

+# Rename functions calling this function
+for caller in Function("MyCustomCrypto").callers:
+    # Use caller address as a suffix.
+It's often useful to combine this with
+    # emulation, so you can put more context in the name.
+    caller.rename("CallsCustomCrypto_{}".format(caller.address))

 # Emulate a function call and pass parameters (using the function signature)
 ctx = Function("GetFuncNameByHash").emulate(0x698766968)
 print(ctx.read_cstring(ctx["eax"]))

+# Use Ghidra's SymbolicPropagator to get known register values
+ctx = Function(0x401000).symbolic_context()
+print(ctx.register_at(0x401020, "eax"))
 ```

 Read more in the [`Function` object documentation](reference.md#ghidralib.Function).